Hacktitude/DevQuest-Test-run-2024-Guide/README.md

 Once you clone the project from your team's Git repository, run the following command to install dependencies.

 * `npm install`

+### Rename env file

+The repository contains an environment configuration file.
+Please rename it to `.env` to follow standard conventions for environment variable management.

 ### Validate if the environment is correctly setup